trow-land/Computer-Vision-Projects/README.md

    - Crop Disease Detection: _Using deep learning to identify and classify crop diseases from leaf images._
    - Plant Species Classification: _Leveraging machine learning to distinguish between different plant species._
    - Precision Agriculture: _Applying computer vision techniques to optimise farming practices and resource management._
+   - GRowBot: _Crop and Weed Detection, counting and mapping.
+NPK testing for localised fertiliser recommendations_

 2. **Recycling and Litter Detection**
    - Waste Segregation: _Implementing object detection algorithms to categorise waste materials for efficient recycling._
-   - Litter Detection in Public Spaces: _Utilising computer vision models to identify and track litter in real-time._
+   - Litter Detection in Public Spaces: _Utilising computer vision models to detectect, classify and segment litter in real-time._

 3. **Advanced Computer Vision Techniques with TensorFlow**
    - The relevant part of the _TensorFlow: Advanced Techniques Specialisation_ course from Deeplearning.ai